 After the blitz event the Reshelving Team began to keep a record of data such as: book returns on a daily basis, occurrences of lift breakage, and staffing days and hours worked.
 This enabled the team to judge how busy the library would be during certain periods, and therefore estimate the number of book returns and thus how many staff hours would be needed.

-Reflecting on the implementation process, team members described it as ‘smooth sailing from the start’ and that it now ‘seems too easy’.
+Team members described the implementation process as ‘smooth sailing from the start’ and that it now ‘seems too easy’.
 Two years on from the successful adoption of the new process the team report that the return-to-shelf time of 4 hours was met on all but one or two occasions.
 The team met all of their additional success criteria.

 The current library redevelopment project will see much of the redesigned reshelving process being carried forward.
 In conjunction with this, the process is being further improved by the introduction of a sortation device, an idea which had been raised during the Lean Project.
 This will further streamline the process of reshelving into the future.